Hyperbaric Oxygen Therapy

 - Temporary nearsightedness: In people who receive at least 20 daily treatments, between 20% and 40% lose their ability to see things at a distance for a short period.
 It more commonly affects those who have diabetes or are over 65.
 Most people have a complete return to their baseline vision.

 - Oxygen poisoning: Though rare, oxygen poisoning (toxicity) may occur if your lungs breathe in too much extra oxygen.
 Side effects may include coughing and shortness of breath (dyspnea).
 Severe cases may result in death.

 - Seizures: In rare cases, some people receiving hyperbaric oxygen therapy have had seizures.
 Side effects include convulsions, sensory disturbances and fainting.

 Recovery and Outlook

-Most people see benefits from this therapy after several sessions.
-It’s important to continue your full course of treatment and stay in touch with your healthcare team.
+Most people see benefits from hyperbaric oxygen therapy after several sessions.
+It’s important to continue your full course of treatment and stay in touch with your healthcare provider.
 Frequent monitoring enables you and your providers to identify potential complications earlier.

 When to Call the Doctor

 When should I see my healthcare provider?

 Contact your healthcare provider to explore hyperbaric oxygen therapy if you have a chronic wound or other medical condition that might benefit from this treatment.
 Your healthcare provider will help you determine whether this procedure is right for you.